Freshwater railway station, Queensland: History

 The Tablelands railway line was built to provide transport between the mines near Herberton and the Cairns Port.
 The contract for the first 8 miles from Cairns railway station to Redlynch railway station (passing through Freshwater) was opened on 8 October 1887.
 During the construction of the line, in March 1887, heavy rain caused the flooding of Freshwater Creek; at the point where the railway line crossed the creek, there was 8 ft of water over the line.
 Shortly after the line was opened, further heavy rains damaged the approaches to the railway bridge over Freshwater Creek.
 Another 8 ft of flooding occurred again at the Freshwater Creek crossing in January 1888.

 When the railway line opened, there were a number of railway sidings along the line: Stratford (5 miles from Cairns), Lily Bank (6 miles from Cairns), and Richmond (7 miles from Cairns).
 Richmond Siding was renamed Freshwater Siding in January 1890.
 The development of the railway line had encouraged land developers to release land subdivision called Richmond Park Estate which was sold from 1886 with advertising featuring the forthcoming Richmond Park railway station and its ten minute rail journey to Cairns; this explains the original name of the siding.

 In September 2018, a $4.8 million refurbishment was completed at Freshwater station.
-The work included extending the station platform to provide access to all 15 passager carriages on the Kuranda Scenic Rail service as well as improving bus and car parking facilities and additional facilities to assist disabled passengers.
+The work included extending the station platform to provide access to all 15 passager carriages on the Kuranda Scenic Rail service, improving bus and car parking facilities and additional facilities to assist disabled passengers.
+Besides improving the coach and bus interchange, a new covered walkway was built from the interchange to the station.